CarloWood/gitache/README.md

 That will not update gitache automatically but simply use whatever you have checked out.

+## Requirements

+The minimum cmake version required is 3.14.

-Note that the user must have the environment variable `GITACHE_ROOT` set to a writable directory, or gitache will do nothing except print the message:
+Furthermore, the user must have the environment variable `GITACHE_ROOT` set to a writable directory, or gitache will do nothing except print the message: